geyang/params-proto/README.md

 And **Your code becomes the documentation.**

-## Why Use Params_Proto Instead of Click or Argparse?

-**Because this is declarative**, which makes it easy to refactor your code and find variable references.

-- You want to place all of the arguments under a namespace that can be statically checked.
-- This allows your IDE to:
-    1. Find usage of each argument
-    2. jump from *anywhere* in your code base to the declaration of that argument
-    3. refactor your argument name **in the entire code base** automatically

-`Params_proto` is the declarative way to write command line arguments, and is the way to go for ML projects.

 ## Tab-completion for your script!

 `params_proto` uses `argparse` together with `argcomplete`, which enables command line autocomplete on tabs!
 To enable run